C L O S L E R

 Learn the basics about this important holiday.
 Ask your patients if they are fasting and how you can support their practice if medically possible.

-We’re featuring this piece again in observance of Ramadan 2024.
+Ramadan mubarek!
+We’re re-featuring this piece today in observance of Ramadan 2025.

 Every year, Muslims observe the Holy month of Ramadan, a time that they focus on spiritual nourishment and take part in fasting, prayer, Quran (Muslim Holy Book) recitation, charity, and self-reflection to develop a closer connection to God.
 For many, this is a core tenet of their faith and identity.

-While fasting is common in many faith groups and cultures, Ramadan differs in its adherence to abstaining from eating, drinking (even water), smoking, taking medications, chewing gumnot ingesting anythingfrom dawn until sunset.
-Length of fasts can vary depending on geographical region.
+While fasting is common in many faith groups and cultures, Ramadan differs as many Muslims abstain from eating, drinking (even water), smoking, taking medications, chewing gumnot ingesting anythingfrom dawn until sunset.

 There are, however, those exempt from fasting.
-This includes people who have a chronic illness and need to eat and/or take regularly scheduled medication, those who are traveling or menstruating, or a child who hasn’t reached puberty.
+This includes people who have a chronic illness and need to eat and/or take medication, those who are traveling, menstruating, and children who haven’t yet reached puberty.

 Even with these exemptions, however, many patients still have a strong desire to fast.
-As a clinician, it’s essential to approach Ramadan from a lens of cultural humility, in that learning more about a patient’s culture and/or beliefs translates into more sensitive approaches to their care.
+As a clinician, it’s essential to approach Ramadan from a lens of cultural humility; learning about a patient’s culture and/or beliefs allows for a more sensitive approach to care.

 Here are a few tips: